irfan-rizvi/web3-git-questions/README.md

 Review 3 different GUI Git clients:

 	Created Barebones of question3.html document

-.gitignore file created and rules added
+	First draft created for answer to question 3. (forgot to mention it earlier) Spell Check complete for quesiton3.html file .gitignore file created and rules added
 Created Github issue #1 and resolved it with another branch.
 Branch deleted later on Created second issue and fixed it with commit command.